-In a healthy shoulder, there is enough space for rotator cuff tendons to slide through without contracting the acromion when the arm is raised overhead.
+In a healthy shoulder, there is enough space for rotator cuff tendons to slide through without contacting the acromion when the arm is raised overhead.
 If there is a relative reduction in the joint space due to repetitive use of the shoulder in an overhead position, arthritis or bone spurs or loss of control of the shoulder movement, impingement of the structures that pass through this space can occur.
 If this impingement process continues, inflammation of the bursa and tendons may occur, causing pain.
 Weakening of the tendons can then occur, increasing a person’s risk of a rotator cuff tear.
-There are a number of factors that can increase a person’s risk of developing Shoulder Impingement Syndrome, including:
+Several factors can increase a person’s risk of developing Shoulder Impingement Syndrome, including:

 - Age (most common in people over 30 or younger athletes)